Have you ever experienced anything like this while living with a share house in Japan?

 Not only in share houses, but in Japanese society as a whole, things about Japan that foreigners don’t understand.

 - Taking a bath with a complete stranger at a hot spring or public bath.

-- There are many strict rules and manners when interviewing for a job.
+- Strict rules and manners when taking a job interview.

 - There is a ritual called “chourei” when you start work in the morning, where all colleagues practice greetings in a loud voice and announce their goals for the day.

-- The rush hour of the train when I commute to work is unbelievable.
+- The rush hour on the train when I commute to work is unbelievable.
 I was surprised to see some staff forcing passengers who couldn’t fit into the train.

-- I can’t believe the patience to wait quietly in a very long line at a popular Ramen restaurant or a popular theme park.
+- I can’t believe the patience of people who wait quietly in a very long line to a popular Ramen restaurant or a popular theme park.